Review of Frontier Gothic

 The implicit thesis is that transformation from an encounter with supernatural or irrational forces on the physical, mental, or spiritual frontier should be considered one of if not the preeminent experience in American literature.
 This idea is an extension of the American Experience, which is one of perpetual movement into a frontier space.
 The anthology aides such an argument by showing how frequently this theme appears in genres as seemingly unrelated as western novels, short stories of Edgar Allan Poe, and 1980’s science-fiction.

 The book also examines overlaps of theme such as how this type of literature treats traditional expressions of class and gender systems.
 Therefore, the suggestion appears to be that frontier literature, particularly with gothic elements, also constitutes an almost inexhaustible subject for fiction because it is in a constant state of transformation and renewal.
-On a related note, to American involvement in the frontiers of the human mind, technology leading to cyberspace, and the exploration of the solar system represent a continuation of this same activity of encountering fortier territory.
+On a related note, to American involvement in the frontiers of the human mind, technology leading to cyberspace, and the exploration of the solar system represent a continuation of this same activity of encountering frontier territory.

 New and Old Frontiers

 One of the more interesting arguments concerns Mogen’s inclusion of “cyberpunk” fiction such as William Gibson’s Neuromancer as Mogen sees the next frontier—as both a historical and literary development—as the uncharted and ever-expanding new realities created by contemporary advances in technology and computer science.
 This new frontier will still have at least one problem American frontiers have always possessed: human beings and the flawed ways in which they interact with each other.
 Whenever people encounter a frontier they are also encountering themselves.
+Advances in technology do not equal to advances in human understanding or behavior.

 Obscure Authors and Other Missteps